 There's nothing like a compelling photo to capture someone’s attention on social media.
-Full of emotion, a photo can compel a reader to linger over an article, to click on a link and to share content widely.
+Full of emotion, a photo can compel a reader to linger on an article, click on a link and share content widely.
 Journalists know this and spend time choosing just the right photo to illustrate their articles.

-Unfortunately, people who spread 'fake news' also understand the power of a photo.
-To generate a maximum number of clicks (and thus money), some people manipulate or misappropriate photos that have nothing to do with the topic in question... just to get your attention.
+Unfortunately, people who spread "fake news" also understand the power of a photo.
+To generate a maximum number of clicks (and therefore money), some people manipulate or misappropriate photos that have nothing to do with the topic in question... just to get your attention.

 Identify old images that are being used out of context

 There are a lot of digitally altered images circulating online.
 That said, it still requires some technical skill to alter an image.
 However, there is a much more simple way to trick people using photos: you can find an old image and alter the caption, making the photo tell whatever story you want.